MichalOpoka/ecfr/cfr/title-49-Transportation/subtitle-B-Other-Regulations-Relating-Transportation/chapter-I-Pipeline-Hazardous-Materials-Safety-Administration-Department-Transportation/subchapter-C-Hazardous-Materials-Regulations/part-171-General-Information-Regulations-Definitions/subpart-A-Applicability-General-Requirements-North-American-Shipments/section-171.7.md

 ##### § 171.7 Reference material. #####

-(a) *Matter incorporated by reference* - (1) *General.* There is incorporated, by reference in parts 170 through 189 of this subchapter, matter referred to that is not specifically set forth.
-This matter is hereby made a part of the regulations in parts 170 through 189 of this subchapter.
-The matter subject to change is incorporated only as it is in effect on the date of issuance of the regulation referring to that matter.
-The materials listed in paragraphs (b) through (ee) of this section have been approved for incorporation by reference by the Director of the Federal Register in accordance with 5 U.S.C.
+(a) *Matter incorporated by reference* - (1) *General.* Certain material is incorporated by reference into subchapters A, B, and C with the approval of the Director of the Federal Register under 5 U.S.C.
 552(a) and 1 CFR part 51.
-Material is incorporated as it exists on the date of the approval and a notice of any change in the material will be published in the Federal Register.
+To enforce any edition other than that specified in this section, PHMSA must publish a document in the Federal Register and the material must be available to the public.
 Matters referenced by footnote are included as part of the regulations of this subchapter.

 (2) *Accessibility of materials.* All incorporated matter is available for inspection at: